Phonics and Reading

-The staff at Puriton plan fun, interactive phonics lessons using the ‘Letters and Sounds’ scheme.
+The staff at Puriton plan fun, interactive phonics lessons using the ‘Little Wandle’ scheme.
 Assessments are carried out regularly to ensure children are taught the appropriate “phase” according to their learning needs and not just their age.

-- Phases 2, 3 and beginning of 4 are taught in Reception.
+- Phases 2, 3 and 4 are taught in Reception.

-However, we all know that children are all different and some may need additional time and/or extra support to apply their knowledge and secure their learning, while some children learn at a faster rate and therefore move onto the next phase before the rest of the cohort.
+However, we all know that children are all different and some may need additional time and/or extra support to apply their knowledge and secure their learning.

 Phonics and Reading

 In EYFS and Year 1 classes, reading is taught through daily phonics lessons.
 Planned guided reading sessions take place regularly, so children can apply their phonic knowledge and have the opportunity to learn other reading skills by using the VIPERS objectives from the National Curriculum.
 They have eBooks that they can access at home and then can take home other books to share with parents during the week.
 In Year 2, the children who need to, have daily phonics lessons, whilst the majority of the class have daily spelling lessons.

 - In Key Stage 1, reading is taught through daily phonics, whole class reading and guided group reading.